cariad-tech/fep3_sdk/doc/input/troubleshooting.rst

 ..
 Copyright @ 2021 VW Group.
 All rights reserved.
 ..
 ..
 This Source Code Form is subject to the terms of the Mozilla
 ..
 Public License, v.
 2.0.
 If a copy of the MPL was not distributed
 .. with this file, You can obtain one at https://mozilla.org/MPL/2.0/.
-..
-..
-If it is not possible or desirable to put the notice in a particular file, then
-..
-You may include the notice in a location (such as a LICENSE file in a
-.. relevant directory) where a recipient would be likely to look for such a notice.
-..
-..
-You may add additional accurate notices of copyright ownership.

 ===============
 Troubleshooting